🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Facebook is a complex organism, and assuming that it’s faster to throw together a build and get started on Facebook than it is on Google Ads is actually where a lot of Facebook problems start.

-In this article, we’ll help prevent those Facebook ad targeting troubles by detailing the three essential Facebook ad targeting options every expert advertiser should take advantage of.
+In this article, we’ll help prevent those Facebook ad targeting troubles by detailing the three essential Facebook ad targeting options every expert advertiser should take advantage of in their Facebook ad campaign.
 We’ll also help you figure out how to remedy existing Facebook issues with six nuggets of ad targeting optimization wisdom.

 Hoist your pickaxes, Facebook ad miners.
 Let’s get right to it.